openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 Acceptance criteria
 ===================

-* All acceptance criteria for user stories are met.
+* All acceptance criteria for user stories are met
 * All test cases are executed.
 BVT tests are passed
 * Critical and high issues are fixed
 * All required documents are delivered